-Tim has published twelve books, most recently The Rise and Fall of the Bible: The Unexpected History of an Accidental Book (Houghton Mifflin Harcourt, 2011; Mariner paperback, 2012), Biblical Literacy: The Essential Bible Stories Everyone Needs to Know (HarperOne, 2009; paperback, 2010; Audible.com audiobook, 2012), and Religion in America: A Very Short Introduction (Oxford University Press, 2008).
-His Roadside Religion: In Search of the Sacred, the Strange, and the Substance of Faith (Beacon, 2005) was named one of Publishers Weekly’s ten “Best Religion Books of 2005,” was one of Amazon.com’s “Top 10 Editors’ Picks” for Christianity in 2005, and was a New York Times Book Review “Editor’s Choice.”
-He is currently writing The Book of Revelation: A Biography for the Princeton University Press series, Lives of Great Religious Books, for which he won the support of a Public Scholar Award from the National Endowment for the Humanities.
+Tim has published thirteen books, most recently The Book of Revelation: A Biography (forthcoming in 2018 from Princeton University Press), for which he won a Public Scholar Award from the National Endowment for the Humanities.
+Others include The Rise and Fall of the Bible: The Unexpected History of an Accidental Book (Houghton Mifflin Harcourt, 2011; Mariner paperback, 2012), Biblical Literacy: The Essential Bible Stories Everyone Needs to Know (HarperOne, 2009; paperback, 2010; Audible.com audiobook, 2012), Religion in America: A Very Short Introduction (Oxford University Press, 2008), and Roadside Religion: In Search of the Sacred, the Strange, and the Substance of Faith (Beacon, 2005), which was named one of Publishers Weekly’s ten “Best Religion Books of 2005,” was one of Amazon.com’s “Top 10 Editors’ Picks” for Christianity in 2005, and was a New York Times Book Review “Editor’s Choice.”

 In addition to scholarly articles, Tim has written popular essays on religion, Bible, media, and culture for The New York Times, The Washington Post, CNN.com, The Christian Century, and The Chronicle of Higher Education, among others.
 He also writes occasionally for The Huffington Post, where he developed a series called “BibliFact” to fact-check political Bible-talk during the 2012 presidential elections (he couldn't quite stomach doing it again in 2016).